Video Coming Soon

 - You start more projects than you finish

-- The gap between your vision and your output frustrates you
+- The distance between your vision and your output is painful

 - You're not sure why some things flow and others stall